-Level two violations may result in suspension of one to three days at the discretion of the Head of Lower School.
+Level two violations may result in suspension of one to three days at the discretion of the Executive Director.
 Any incident involving fighting and weapons will be a minimum of three days suspension.

-• Harassment, Intimidation or Bullying
+- Harassment, Intimidation or Bullying

-• Aggressive behavior including but not limited to kicking, hitting, spitting, throwing objects at other students and shoving gestures) • Gross defiance
+- Aggressive behavior including but not limited to kicking, hitting, spitting, throwing objects at other students and shoving

 - Physical violence/fighting

 - Three repeated level one violations

-- Threat to another student (verbal, written, digital, or hand
+- Threat to another student (verbal, written, digital, or hand gestures)

+- Gross defiance

 - Use of profane language

 - Threats towards staff or other adult (verbal or written)

 - Academic dishonesty

 - Destruction of property

 - Theft

 - Gestures involving weapons

+- Possession of tobacco/related products